bloxstreet/support/docs/lr+-information/staff-regulations.md

 - Maintaining professionalism is required when on-duty (!startwork) and off-duty (!stopwork).
 Staff members are expected to conduct themselves in a professional manner at all times, as their behavior directly reflects the reputation of our group.
 - If an LR or MR desires to engage in conversations, take a break while in-game, or order/check out, they should switch to the off-duty mode.
 - Staff members should not idle in the middle of the store, but they will not be punished for doing so.
 If a staff member needs to go idle or take a break, they should respawn in the staff room by resetting their character.
 HRs are permitted to stand against a wall while AFK.
+- Staff members are prohibited from stealing other workers' tills or cash registers.
 - Assistant Store Managers and Store Managers have access to moderator commands.
 Store Directors, Executive Assistants, and Store Executives have access to admin commands.
 All commands must be hidden.
 To execute a command privately using the “/e” method, simply open the chat and enter the command as usual.
 Once entered, place an “/e” before the desired command to ensure it is hidden.
 Additionally, to access the console, simply press the “;” or “’” key on the keyboard.
 This action will display a GUI at the top of the screen.
 Unlike using commands in the chat, the console does not require a prefix before entering the command.
 - LRs and MRs have the authority to cuff trollers to ensure a positive player experience.
 These staff members should reach out to an HR to ban trollers from the server after cuffing them.
 - A maximum of one staff member is allowed to assist at the help desk.
 Staff members are not required to own cuffs to work at the help desk.